frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise4.md

+# 1A: Onshape Fundamentals
-# Exercise 4: Sketching the Drivetrain Frame
+## Exercise 4: Sketching the Drivetrain Frame

 <figure>